 When Arthur graduated from Penn State, he looked back and felt that college was easy.
-But it certainly did not feel easy while he in college.
+But it certainly did not feel easy while he was in college.
 He said that college is not for teaching, but for preparing.
 It’s not what you use to get there, only the result is what is important.
 Arthur graduated from Penn State with a degree in electrical engineering.
 After college, he received an internship where he designed control boxes.
 Arthur points out that students should try for internships.
 It helps them use what they have learned.
 In early spring 2018, Arthur contacted Canyonville Academy seeking employment opportunities.
 He felt that it was part of his next step.

 Arthur wanted to come back to Canyonville Academy because:

 1. He loves Canyonville 2.
 Teaching is very appealing 3.
 He would like to inspire young students.
 He has also custom designed an Intro to Engineering course that will be project based.

 Arthur will be working on two major engineering projects here on campus for the 2018-2019 school year, additionally, Arthur will be teaching AP Physics, AP Calculus, Business Math and Honors Intro to Engineering course.